autism-resources/links/README.md

 4. LoveToKnow - [Planning for Autistic Child's Parent Death](https://autism.lovetoknow.com/Death_of_Parent_of_Autistic_Child)
 5. Quota - [What happens to autistic adults when parents die?](https://www.quora.com/What-happens-to-autistic-adults-when-parents-die)
 6. VeryWellHealth - [What Will Happen to Our Autistic Child After We Die?](https://www.verywellhealth.com/autistic-child-parent-death-259909)
+7. Indiana Resource Center for Autism - [Supporting Individuals on the Autism Spectrum Coping with Grief and Loss through Death or Divorce](https://www.iidc.indiana.edu/irca/articles/supporting-individuals-on-the-autism-spectrum-coping-with-grief-and-loss.html)

 ## Video Resources

 ### YouTube